-Stakeholders are all groups of people or individuals who are affected by the NOC's activities, or can influence its success (Holzbaur, 2020, 20).
+Stakeholders are all groups of people or individuals who are affected by the NOC's activities, or can influence its success.
 Many strategic actions which involve stakeholders and NOCs should take into consideration their power, interest, influenceability, and alignment with each NOC project (see stakeholder analysis).
-Many initiatives will only be successful when the NOC cooperates successfully with stakeholders because, often a value is only created when both involve their resources (value co-creation) (Woratschek et al., 2014).
+Many initiatives will only be successful when the NOC cooperates successfully with stakeholders because, often a value is only created when both involve their resources (value co-creation).
 In other words, strategic planning involves cooperation with stakeholders in order to create the value.

-The following case study addresses many stakeholders, and illustrates how a collaboration of them creates value through the Olympic Day.
+The following case study addresses many stakeholders, and illustrates how a collaboration of them creates value through Olympic Day.